groupdocs-merger/GroupDocs.Merger-Products/content/merger/nodejs-java/_index.en.md

 features:
   enable: true
   title: "Key Features of GroupDocs.Merger for Node.js"
-  description: "Efficiently merge, split, and manipulate documents in PDF and Office formats using GroupDocs.Merger in a Node.js environment."
+  description: "Effortlessly merge, split, and manage documents in PDF and Office formats with GroupDocs.Merger in a Node.js environment."

   items:
     # feature loop
     - icon: "merge"
-      title: "Seamless Document Combination"
+      title: "Seamless document combination"
-      content: "Easily merge multiple documents into one by combining specific pages or ranges from various files, using the GroupDocs.Merger for Node.js."
+      content: "Combine multiple documents into a single file by selecting specific pages or ranges from different sources using GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "split"
-      title: "Document Splitting Capabilities"
+      title: "Document splitting capabilities"
-      content: "Split a single document into several smaller files for better management and organization, utilizing the comprehensive split feature of GroupDocs.Merger for Node.js."
+      content: "Divide a large document into smaller, more manageable files with the advanced splitting tools provided by GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "move"
-      title: "Efficient Page Movement"
+      title: "Efficient page movement"
-      content: "Reposition pages within a document to suit your requirements by using the intuitive MovePage feature in the Node.js environment."
+      content: "Rearrange pages within a document to meet your needs using the MovePage feature, designed for seamless integration in Node.js."

     # feature loop
     - icon: "remove"
-      title: "Page Removal Options"
+      title: "Page removal options"
-      content: "Remove unnecessary pages or specific page numbers easily with the GroupDocs.Merger's RemovePages feature tailored for Node.js."
+      content: "Eliminate unwanted pages or specific page numbers effortlessly with the RemovePages feature in GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "rotate"
-      title: "Page Rotation Functionality"
+      title: "Page rotation functionality"
-      content: "Rotate pages within a document to the desired orientation—90, 180, or 270 degrees—using the straightforward RotatePages operation."
+      content: "Adjust the orientation of pages to 90, 180, or 270 degrees with the simple and effective RotatePages operation."

     # feature loop
     - icon: "swap"
-      title: "Page Swapping Feature"
+      title: "Page swapping feature"
-      content: "Modify the order of your document's pages by swapping their positions, thus creating a reorganized document with the SwapPages function."
+      content: "Reorganize your document by swapping the positions of pages using the SwapPages function in GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "extract"
-      title: "Selective Page Extraction"
+      title: "Selective page extraction"
-      content: "Create a new document from selected pages or page ranges, extracting only the necessary content with GroupDocs.Merger for Node.js."
+      content: "Extract specific pages or ranges to create a new document, focusing only on the content you need with GroupDocs.Merger for Node.js."

     # feature loop
     - icon: "orientation"
-      title: "Orientation Alteration Tool"
+      title: "Orientation alteration tool"
-      content: "Change the orientation of specific or all pages from portrait to landscape or vice versa, employing the ChangeOrientation feature in your Node.js projects."
+      content: "Switch the orientation of pages from portrait to landscape or vice versa using the ChangeOrientation feature in your Node.js applications."

     # feature loop
     - icon: "preview"
-      title: "Document Page Previews"
+      title: "Document page previews"
-      content: "Generate image previews of document pages to better understand their content and layout, using the PreviewPages feature within Node.js."
+      content: "Generate image previews of document pages to review their content and layout with the PreviewPages feature in Node.js."

 ############################# Code samples ############################
 code_samples:
   enable: true
-  title: "Code Samples"
+  title: "Code samples"
-  description: "Explore typical use cases for GroupDocs.Merger tailored to Node.js environments.
-These examples demonstrate the efficiency and ease of merging documents using the GroupDocs.Merger for Node.js."
+  description: "Explore common use cases for GroupDocs.Merger in Node.js.
+These examples demonstrate how to efficiently merge and split documents using GroupDocs.Merger for Node.js."
   items:
     # code sample loop
-    - title: "Efficiently Merge DOCX Files into One Document Using Node.js"
+    - title: "Merge multiple DOCX files into one document in Node.js"
       content: |
-        Leverage the GroupDocs.Merger for Node.js to seamlessly merge multiple DOCX files into a single comprehensive document.
-Utilize our [Merge Word Documents](https://docs.groupdocs.com/merger/nodejs-java/merge/word/) feature to efficiently combine files, enhancing document management and productivity.
-Below, find a Node.js code snippet to guide you through the document merge process:
+        Use GroupDocs.Merger for Node.js to seamlessly combine multiple DOCX files into a single document.
+The [Merge Word Documents](https://docs.groupdocs.com/merger/nodejs-java/merge/word/) feature simplifies document management by merging files efficiently.
+Below is a Node.js code snippet demonstrating the merging process:
-        {{< landing/code title="Node.js Example: Merging DOCX Files">}}
+        {{< landing/code title="Example: Merging DOCX files in Node.js">}}
         ```javascript {style=abap}
-        // Load the initial DOCX file
+        // Load the first DOCX file
         const merger = new Merger("sample1.docx");
-        // Append additional DOCX files for merging
+        // Add additional DOCX files to merge
         merger.join("sample2.docx");
-        // Execute the merge process and save the combined document
+        // Merge the DOCX files and save the output
         merger.save("merged.docx");
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Split a PDF Document into Individual Files in Node.js"
+    - title: "Split a PDF document into multiple files in Node.js"
       content: |
-        With GroupDocs.Merger for Node.js, splitting a document into multiple files is streamlined.
-Our [Split Document](https://docs.groupdocs.com/merger/nodejs-java/split-document/) feature allows for efficient management and extraction of specific sections from large PDF documents, making your document handling more effective.
-This feature supports splitting documents by page range, start/end pages, or odd/even page numbers, among other criteria.
+        GroupDocs.Merger for Node.js makes it easy to split large PDF documents into smaller files.
+The [Split Document](https://docs.groupdocs.com/merger/nodejs-java/split-document/) feature allows you to extract specific pages based on different criteria, such as page range, start/end pages, or odd/even pages.
+This feature helps organize large documents by breaking them into smaller, more manageable files.
-        {{< landing/code title="How to Split Documents into Separate Files with Node.js">}}
+        {{< landing/code title="How to split a PDF into separate files in Node.js">}}
         ```javascript {style=abap}
-        // Begin by splitting the PDF file using GroupDocs.Merger for Node.js API
+        // Use GroupDocs.Merger for Node.js to split the PDF file
         const filePath = "input.pdf";
         const filePathOut = "output.pdf";

-        // Set up SplitOptions class with the format for output files
+        // Define SplitOptions with the desired output format
         const splitOptions = new SplitOptions(filePathOut, new int[] { 3, 6, 8 });

-        // Initialize Merger with the PDF document to be split
+        // Initialize the Merger with the input PDF document
         const merger = new Merger(filePath);

-        // Invoke the split method with the SplitOptions object to obtain the resulting documents
+        // Call the split method with the SplitOptions object to generate separate files
         merger.split(splitOptions);

         ```